HL7/fhir-military-service/input/pagecontent/implementation.md

 10.0pt;font-family:"Verdana",sans-serif;color:black'> profile.
 This profile is similar  <b>ODH Past or Present Job</b> profile (
 http://hl7.org/fhir/us/odh/StructureDefinition-odh-PastOrPresentJob.html).
 The
-major distinction from the ODH Is that Military Service History  Episode does not require any information the job performed by the Veteran during their service. </span></p>
+major distinction from the ODH is that Military Service History  Episode does not require any information regarding the job performed by the Veteran during their service. </span></p>

 <p class=MsoNormal><span style='font-size:10.0pt;font-family:"Verdana",sans-serif;